KingColton1/newt-bash-scripts/README.md

 Keep that in mind, this script require a Linux system with `wget`, `tee`, `chmod`, and `systemctl`.
 Make sure your Linux/FreeBSD/Darwin system does have these packages or able to install them.
 Windows is not supported currently.

+Once you download `install-newt.sh` and/or `upgrade-newt.sh`, you don't need to re-download it every time a new Newt version is available because both scripts will grab latest version for you!

 # Usage
 This is a simple bash script and should take few seconds to set it up.
 This guidance assume you have a site's ID, secret, and endpoint domain ready to fill it out. **You must run this shell script as root**
 1. Run `su -` to log in as root.